surfly/docs/README.md

 ### Welcome to Surfly

 Surfly's co-browsing technology enables you to share your browser with others.
 The person who initiates the Surfly session is the leader, and the people who join this session are the followers.
-The followers screen will be synchronized with the leader, who is in control, and can navigate during the session.
-Control can be switched between the leader and the follower.
-During the session, you may choose to communicate via video or text chat, or disable this completely.
+The follower's screen will be synchronized with the leader's, who is in control, and can navigate during the session.
+At any moment, control can be switched between the leader and the follower.
+During the session, you may choose to communicate via video or text chat, or by using the drawing tool provided.

-Complete customisation of the co-browsing session is possible, and, if you choose, Surfly can sit as a transparent layer within your website.
-The documentation gives a comprehensive overview of Surfly's functionality, and the ways in which you can adapt Surfly to suit your needs.
+Complete customisation of the co-browsing session is possible, and Surfly can even sit as a transparent layer within your website.
+This documentation gives a comprehensive overview of Surfly's functionality, and the ways in which you can adapt Surfly to suit your needs.

 ### The Documentation